Archive How to Make Virtual Reality Safe for Kids?

 What Is Virtual Reality?

-Virtual reality tries to capture real experiences and simulate them, hence the name virtual reality.
-Today the primary way to accomplish this is through VR headsets.
-Virtual headsets are worn by users and show two different images to the user to create the illusion of depth.
+Virtual reality (VR) tries to capture real experiences and simulate them, hence the name virtual reality.
+Today, the primary way to accomplish this is through VR headsets.
+Virtual headsets are worn by users.
+They show two different images to the user to create the illusion of depth.
 The images either come from a computer, gaming console, or phone that is connected to the headset.

 Virtual Reality Applications